papahigh/react-konva-portal/README.md

 ### Group

-Container component who may host portals content.
+Container component with portals' content hosting capabilities.
 It&nbsp;accept all `Konva.Node` props and forwards the original `ref`.

 | Prop | Note                                                   |
 | :--- | :----------------------------------------------------- |